Meet the Members

 Bruno read philosophy and French literature at Southampton University before finding employment in London in advertisement sales, bond sales and asset management where, amongst other things, he wrote financial market reports.

 His first novel, A Thing of the Moment, was crowd-funded and published by Unbound in 2018.
 It’s a novel about the nature of self and identity told from the perspectives of three women, as explained here.
-Bruno’s second novel, Rosetta in Colletta, sets a teenage love story alongside the confessions of a retired CIA agent in Italy in 1978 at the time of the Argentina World Cup.
+Bruno’s second novel, The Colletta Cassettes, sets a teenage love story alongside the confessions of a retired CIA agent in Italy in 1978 at the time of the Argentina World Cup.
+It was published by Indie Novella in 2022.

 Bruno can testify to the truth universally acknowledged that a writing man in possession of a good novel must be in want of a literary agent and he waits to hear from one.